After completing this tutorial, you will be able to:

-Open raster data in R
+Open Raster Data in R

 To work with raster data in

-R, we can use the
+R, you can use the

 rgdal packages.
-Remember we can use the
+Remember you can use the

 raster() function to import the raster object into R.

-# load libraries library(raster) library(rgdal) # Make sure your working directory is set to wherever your 'earth-analytics' dir is # setwd("earth-analytics-dir-path-here") # open raster data lidar_dem <- raster(x = "data/week_03/BLDR_LeeHill/pre-flood/lidar/pre_DTM.tif") # plot raster data plot(lidar_dem, main = "Digital Elevation Model - Pre 2013 Flood")
+# load libraries library(raster) library(rgdal) # Make sure your working directory is set to wherever your 'earth-analytics' dir is # setwd("earth-analytics-dir-path-here") # open raster data lidar_dem <- raster(x = "data/week-03/BLDR_LeeHill/pre-flood/lidar/pre_DTM.tif") # plot raster data plot(lidar_dem, main = "Digital Elevation Model - Pre 2013 Flood")

-- Identify outlier data values
+- Identify outlier data values.

-- Explore the general distribution of elevation values in the data (i.e. is the area generally flat, hilly, high elevation or low elevation)
+- Explore the general distribution of elevation values in the data (i.e. is the area generally flat, hilly, high elevation or low elevation).

-Notice that we are using the
+Notice that you are using the

 # plot histogram hist(lidar_dem, main = "Distribution of surface elevation values", xlab = "Elevation (meters)", ylab = "Frequency", col = "springgreen")